Com-Lum/MMM-RMV/README.md

 The departure monitor displays all leaving trams/busses/trains for a given station.
 It is necessary to specify the station ID to define the departure station.
 To define the direction it is also necessary to add the final destination of the trains/busses/trams which you are interested in.
 The module will not display all departures of a station, only the departures for the given final destinations.

 ## Version:
 v1.0.0:   First Release<br>
 v1.0.1:   IgnoringLines added<br>
 v1.0.2:   Displayed data is splitted into the different transport types<br>
 v1.0.3:   Minor Bug Fixing, 23-0 hour problems, no RTD available, ...<br>
 v1.0.4:   Switch-option added in config to switch between all departures of the station and only interested ones(see Notes and Options)<br>
 v1.0.5:   Ignoring transport types added<br>
 v1.0.5.1: update of Ignoring transport types<br>
 v1.0.6:   maxJourneys added, Bugfixing<br>
 v1.0.7:   Config-option delayLimit added, new color for cancelled connections<br>
 v1.0.8:   Config-options added to reduce height for running multiple instances<br>
 v1.0.9:   Config-options added to reduce Destination Length and to switch between absolute/relativ time<br>
+v1.0.10:  Config-option minT added.
+If the time [min] until the departure of the connection is below minT it will not be displayed.<br>
 <b>Note</b>:

 ## Translation